deepakjee/Coursera-Data-Science-Getting-and-Cleaning-Data/CODEBOOK.md

 - 'train/y_train.txt': Training labels.

 ##Tidy Output Data Set
-- Tidy.txt is a space separated data file, with a readable header row for the columns names.
-The file containst the standard deviation and mean of the data from the input data files.
+- File tidy.txt is a space separated data file, with a readable header row for the columns names.
+- The file contains the standard deviation and mean of the data from the input data files.

-##Tidy Output Columns
+##Output Columns
 - "Subject"
 - "Activity"
 - "TimeBodyAccelerometerMean()-X"